-Nine years ago I met Doug.
-A friend of a friend of a friend said, "if you ever need a farrier, I have a friend who shoes horses and he's not your typical farrier.
+Twelve years ago I met Doug.
+A friend of a friend of a friend said, "If you ever need a farrier, I have a friend who shoes horses and he's not your typical farrier.
 He's amazing.
 You should try him."
 Thinking to myself, no thanks - there's millions of farriers out there and they all do the same thing.
-I walked away and kept our conversation in the back of my brain.
-When, for the third time, our current farrier was 45 minutes late, kicked my horse in his belly because he wouldn't stand still and yelled at me for being irritated with him, I decided to give this guy a chance.
-At the time we had 3 horses - 2 thoroughbreds and an 18hand Percheron, Dan.
+I walked away, but kept our conversation in the back of my brain.
+When, for the third time, our current farrier was 45 minutes late, kicked my horse in his belly because he wouldn't stand still and yelled at me for being irritated with him, I decided to give Doug a chance.
+At the time we had 3 horses - 2 thoroughbreds and an 18hand Percheron, named Lt.
+Dan.
 Dan was my love - but I was afraid of him.
 He was the horse I had always wanted, but he loved to buck if we tried to lope.
 With me being 5'4" and him being 18hh, a fall isn't what I was looking for.Dan couldn't stand still for the farrier.
-He had a weird gate in the hind end - a prominent vet in our area diagnosed him with wobbles.
+He had a weird hitch in the hind end - a prominent vet in our area diagnosed him with wobbles.
 9 times out of 10 he would bolt on me when I tried to put him in the trailer.
 I tried natural horsemanship and got a natural disaster.
 I was to the point of thinking I didn't really want him when I met Doug.

 One our first meeting, I was hooked after the first 5 minutes.
 Dan tried to run over Doug.
 It was nothing new - He ran me over all the time, why should this guy be any different?
 Within 5 minutes of that embarrassing event, Dan was standing like a puppy dog, his tongue was hanging out of his mouth and Doug was as calm as can be.
 I was speechless.
 After that he told me to change their feed protocol, do the exercises he showed me and to call him in 2 weeks.
 The owner of our barn freaked out on me and told me to call someone else.
-She told me that the horses would blow their suspensory ligaments and go lame if they didn't get done now.
+She told me that the horses would blow their suspensory ligaments and go lame if they didn't get shod that day.
 I told her that I was changing their feed and she flipped again.
 She basically called me an idiot.
 They made fun of me when I did the exercises he taught me.
-Well, the joke was on them because within 6 weeks my bucking Percheron was now the puppy dog I saw in the barn on that first day.
+Well, the joke was on them because within 6 weeks my bucking Percheron became the puppy dog I saw in the barn on that first day.
 We could trail ride and he would keep up with the other horses - at the lope.
 Horse ownership was exactly what it was supposed to be… fun.

 About a year after meeting Doug, we started talking about writing a book and helping others outside our area.
 Still so new to his knowledge, I was jacked to be a part of it.
 Putting words to what he physically does was a huge challenge, but with time, the book developed into something more than we could ever imagine.
 We tackled one component, which would uncover something else, and something else after that.
 After two years, we finally finished and "Complete Horse Sense: A Guide to your Horse's Overall Health and Behavior" was printed.